Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 A Virtual Network, or VNet, is your private network inside Azure.
 Think of it as your company's own data center network, but running in Microsoft's cloud.

+- Azure Virtual Network is one of the services that make up the Network Foundations category in Azure.
 - It is a Virtual network or Data center inside Azure for one client.
 - It is logically Isolated from other virtual networks.
 - It is a network in which you can deploy cloud resources.